Below you will find information on how to prepare an abstract if you are a patient, patient representative or a support organisation.

 - Methodology: Describe the methodology in detail (how was the project executed)

-- Conclusions: Emphasise success and important aspects and conclusions of the project.
+- Conclusions: Emphasise novelty and important aspects and conclusions of the project.

 Please note the following: